appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

 :::info
 Enabling the SSL passthrough option **does not** automatically allow all SSL traffic **from all Ingress objects** to pass through to the original service.
 Instead, it enables Ingress resources to leverage the SSL passthrough feature, allowing encrypted traffic to reach the backend service without being decrypted by the Ingress controller.
 :::

+#### Ingress Configurations

+You can **skip** this section **if you use the default** Ingress-Nginx controller deployed **within the Helm chart scope**.

+Configure the Appcircle ingresses for production usage.
+For more details, please check the [Ingress Configuration](/self-hosted-appcircle/install-server/helm-chart/configuration/ingress-configuration.md#configuring-ingress-annotations) documentation.

 ### 2. Production Readiness